See below for details of Pedal Portugal’s guided cycle tours and listings of other bike tour operators.

 - 17th-28th October – Border Castles – 12 days / €1,495

-Please note: We’re also open to running different tours if that’s what (enough of) our customers demand.
-Get in touch via firstname.lastname@example.org if you want to request particular tours/dates.
+Please note: We’re also open to running tours at different dates if that’s what (enough of) our customers demand.
+Contact firstname.lastname@example.org to request particular tours/dates.

 For small groups who want to decide their own route/dates, we may also be able to put together custom tours.